Charlotte Smith (activist): Legal reforms

 By the early 1890s Charlotte Smith was already credited with gaining or helping to gain passage of more than fifty bills through Congress, as well as gathering data used in Senator Blair's Committee on Education and Labor, and becoming the foremost authority on working conditions for women and girls.
 Notable among her successful causes were Chinese Exclusion legislation and laws against the adulteration of foods, cosmetics, and medicines.
 She was partly responsible for the listing of ingredients on product labels.
 She noted that she had spent $20,000 (equivalent to about $785,000 in 2024) in her campaign for pure food.

 She also founded the Woman Inventors Mutual Aid and Protective Association of the United States of America in 1891; she later moved to Boston and founded a Woman's Board of Trade and a Women's Rescue League offering training to women.

 Isabella I of Castile

 Smith also became involved in the fight to win more of a role for women in the great World's Columbian Exposition of 1892–1893.
-Specifically, she fought for more recognition of Queen Isabella's enabling role in Christopher Columbus's discoveries.
+Specifically, she fought for more recognition of Queen Isabella's enabling role in the discoveries of Christopher Columbus.